 This download contains the directors' report and audited financial statements for the trust for the year ended August 2017.

-This document outlines the terms of reference for our Pay Review Committee, as at May 2017.
+This document outlines the terms of reference for our Pay Review Committee.
+Its work is described in the Scheme of Delegation document below.

 This document is supplemental to the Master Funding Agreement, and details the arrangements for Selwyn Primary School.